jceminer/cn_gpu_miner/README.md

 ## Warming-up

 JCE lets the OpenCL driver allocate computing power progressively, and does not push the card at max immediately.\
-**It starts at ~80% speed and grows up to 100% in about 5 minutes.** So let the miner warm up before comparing its speed to other miners.
+**It starts at ~80% speed and grows up to 100% in about 1 minute.** So let the miner warm up before comparing its speed to other miners.

 ## Fees